CyCTW/Request_Handler/README.md

 ## Requestment:
 ![](https://i.imgur.com/0zQCjmn.png)
 ## How to use:
-1. Clone this repository to your local directory you want.
+### 1. Clone this repository to your local directory you want
 ```
 git clone https://github.com/CyCTW/Request_Handler
 ```
-2. move to the directory inside.
+### 2. Move to the repository's root directory
 ```
 cd ./Request_Handler/myapp
 ```
-3. Download the needed npm package by following command.
+### 3. Download the needed npm package by following command

 ```
 npm install
 ```
-4. create databases and table by MySQL
+### 4. Create databases and table by MySQL

 **Create Database:**
 ```